 A part of me wanted to hear the end of this story, another part didn’t because I would hear something horrible about the house that was now mine.
 The words from the journal rolled through my head: “Most family trees are breeding grounds for boredom.
 Maybe a few standard affairs, bastard children, trivial things.
 I learned that our tree has been rotting.”

 “Well Nan finally told the pastor, after his sermon one Sunday.
 She said the pastor was the only adult she knew at the time who always took her seriously.
 He did that day too.
 He got the one and only cop in town and they went to the Coates house.
 No one would tell Nan what they found, she was a kid after all.
 What she did learn from town gossip was that Gertrude’s pa was found dead in the basement — hung himself.
 The three sons and ma were barely alive.
-He’d tied them up and put bags over their heads.
+He’d tied them up and left them to starve.
+They were all skin and bones when they were found.
 Eventually the mom did die, in the hospital a day or two later, but the sons made it through alright.”

 “Gone.
 They never found her.
 They even dug up the basement floor, knocked down some of the walls.
 She was gone.”